Constraints on the dark sector from electroweak precision observables: Electroweak observables

 Here, $V_{\rm SM} = {\rm theory}_{\rm SM} (m_h,m_Z,m_t,\alpha_s,\Delta\alpha^{(5)}_{\rm had}) - {\rm exp}$ is the difference vector between the SM predictions and the experimental values.
-We use the same experimental data as those in Ref.~\cite{Curtin:2014cca}, which are summarised in Tab.~\ref{tab:SM-fit}. $m_W^{\rm old}$ refers to the world averaged value of the $W$ boson mass from measurements at LEP, SLC, Tevatron and LHC~\cite{Baak:2014ora}~\footnote{We note that the ATLAS collaboration recently released an updated measurement of the $W$ boson mass, which is more precise than their previous measurement whilst remaining compatible with it~\cite{ATLAS:2023fsi}.
+We use the latest experimental data~\cite{ParticleDataGroup:2022pth} as summarised in Tab.~\ref{tab:SM-fit}, while the $Z$ pole observables are taken from Ref.~\cite{Janot:2019oyi} with improved Bhabha cross section. $m_W^{\rm PDG}$ refers to the world averaged value of the $W$ boson mass from measurements at LEP, SLC, Tevatron and LHC~\footnote{We note that the ATLAS collaboration recently released an updated measurement of the $W$ boson mass, which is more precise than their previous measurement whilst remaining compatible with it~\cite{ATLAS:2023fsi}.
 Updating the average of this and other $m_W$ measurements is considered beyond the scope of this work, and we do not expect it to have a large effect on our conclusions.}. $\Sigma_{\rm exp}$ is the diagonal matrix containing the experimental errors of the corresponding observables.
-The matrices $cor$ characterise the correlations among these electroweak observables~\cite{ALEPH:2005ab}, which are given by Tab.~\ref{tab:correlation-Z} and Tab.~\ref{tab:correlation-quark} for $Z$ pole and quark observables, respectively.
+The matrices $cor$ characterise the correlations among these electroweak observables, which are given by Tab.~\ref{tab:correlation-Z} and Tab.~\ref{tab:correlation-quark} for the $Z$ pole~\cite{Janot:2019oyi} and quark observables~\cite{ALEPH:2005ab}, respectively.
 There is also a correlation coefficient of $-0.174$ between the mass and width of the $W$ boson.

-The Standard Model best fit results are given in Tab.~\ref{tab:SM-fit}, with the minimized $\chi^2$ being $\chi^2_{\rm SM} = 15.3$.
-If we replace the world averaged $m_W$ value by the latest CDF result~\cite{CDF:2022hxs}, the minimum $\chi^2$ we can reach will soar to 55.7.
+The Standard Model best fit results are given in Tab.~\ref{tab:SM-fit}, with the minimized $\chi^2$ being $\chi^2_{\rm SM} = 12.9$.
+If we replace the world averaged $m_W$ value by the latest CDF result~\cite{CDF:2022hxs}, the minimum $\chi^2$ soars to 68.2.
 Note that the experimental value of $\alpha_s(m^2_Z)$ is not included in the fits.